bumbumpaw07/luya/docs/guide/install-structures.md

         /*
          * If you have other administration module (like cmsadmin) then you going to need this module.
 The Admin module provides
-         * a lot of functionalitiy like storage system etc. But the basic concept of LUYA is also that you can use LUYA without the
+         * a lot of functionality like storage system etc. But the basic concept of LUYA is also that you can use LUYA without the
          * admin module.
          *
          * @secureLogin: (boolean) This will activated a two-way authentification method where u get a token sent by mail, for this feature